T-duality simplifies bulk-boundary correspondence: the noncommutative case: Overview of T-duality applied to bulk-boundary correspondence

-Physicists usually exploit an assumed $\ZZ^d$ translational symmetry (e.g.\ due to a periodic potential provided by a regular atomic lattice in Euclidean space) to \emph{define} bulk/boundary topological invariants in quasi-momentum space.
+If a Hamiltonian has $\ZZ^d$ translational symmetry (e.g.\ due to a periodic potential provided by an atomic lattice), one traditionally \emph{defines} bulk/boundary topological invariants in quasi-momentum space $\TT^d$.
 Namely, one constructs from a $\ZZ^d$-symmetric Hamiltonian, Bloch vector bundles of single-electon states over the Brillouin torus $\TT^d$, which in turn define elements in the $K$-theory of $\TT^d$.
+Such vector bundles correspond to projections in matrix algebras over the bulk algebra $C^*(\ZZ^d)\cong C(\TT^d)$ described earlier, and this extends in $K$-theory to $K^{-\bullet}(\TT^d)\cong K_\bullet(C^*(\ZZ^d))$; similarly for the boundary algebra.
+The bulk-to-boundary map $\partial$ is then essentially an integration (push-forward) map along the projection $\TT^d\rightarrow\TT^{d-1}$ \cite{MT2,MT3}.
+This suggests (as in \eqref{FTdiagram}) that a geometric Fourier transform (T-duality) can turn $\partial$ into a simple geometric restriction map.
 In more realistic models which incorporate magnetic fields and disorder, the Brillouin zone may be \emph{noncommutative} and the analogous construction yields elements in the $K$-theory of a twisted crossed product by $\ZZ^d$ \cite{B}.
-It is therefore customary to start with the physical picture involving $C^*$-algebras of observables, and then T-dualize to obtain the geometrical one, but the exposition in this paper is a bit simpler if one starts with the geometric picture.
+For instance, \emph{magnetic} translations commute only up to a phase determined by the magnetic flux, and they generate a noncommutative torus \cite{Bellissard, Kellendonk1} rather than the commutative algebra $C^*(\ZZ^d)$.

+It is therefore customary to start with the physical (momentum space) picture involving $C^*$-algebras of observables, and then T-dualize to obtain a geometrical picture in real (position) space, but the exposition in this paper is a bit simpler if one starts with the geometric picture.
 In any case, the intuition behind the bulk-boundary correspondence in physics is largely a \emph{geometrical} one.
-For example, in a semiclassical picture of the IQHE, the electrons in the bulk are confined to cyclotron orbits in the plane of the sample due to the applied perpendicular magnetic field.
+For example, in a semiclassical picture of the IQHE, the electrons in the bulk are confined to cyclotron orbits in the plane of the sample due to the applied perpendicular magnetic field \cite{CN}.
 These circular orbits are intercepted by a geometrical boundary, leading to chiral edge currents, see Figure\ \ref{fig:cyclotron}.

 The chirality of the edge phenomena also highlights a crucial necessary ingredient in modelling bulk-boundary correspondences.
 Namely, although we are free to define topological invariants for the boundary system considered on its own, it is only from some intrinsic geometrical relationship between the boundary system and the bulk system that we can extract a notion of chirality.
 Furthermore, not all possible boundary invariants are relevant, but only those which ``lift'' to an invariant associated to the bulk system.
 Mathematically, this says that there should be a homomorphism mapping from bulk topological invariants to boundary ones, which need not be surjective or injective, and which is derived in a strong sense from some geometrical data about how the boundary is related to the bulk.